Dubai FAQ | Dubai forum | Print

 Dubai Abu Dhabi UAE newspapers

-Daily Newspapers in the Dubai and the UAE
+Daily newspapers in the Dubai and the UAE

 The official news agency in the UAE is the Emirates News Agency or WAM from the Arabic Wakalat Anba'a Al Emarat.
 Established in November 1976, news transmission in Arabic started in June 1977, and in English in December 1978.
 WAM supplies numerous news organisations with text, photo and video feeds of news related to the UAE and the UAE government.

-Most locally published newspapers are 2 dhs each, and have been for years.
+Most locally published newspapers are 2 dhs each, and have been for many years.
 Gulf News Friday edition went up to 3 dhs in about 2005.
 Other editions of the Gulf News up to 3 dhs from 01 January 2008.
 The Financial Times (UK), and The Times (UK) are printed in the UAE and cost 10 dhs.

-Local English newspapers published in Dubai, Abu Dhabi, Sharjah, and the UAE (website links open in new window)
+Local English newspapers published in Dubai, Abu Dhabi, Sharjah, and the UAE

 Arabic newspapers published in Dubai, Abu Dhabi, and the UAE